slatron/slatron.github.io/_posts/2021-02-07-so-fast-so-numb-1.md

 ---
 layout: post
-title:  So Fast, So Numb pt 1
+title:  So Fast, So Numb I
 song: So Fast, So Numb
 album: New Adventures In Hi-Fi
+image: hifi.jpg
 year: "1996"
 date:   2021-02-07
 tags: rem-project